 This is an admission pathway that’s sometimes also called an enabling course.
 A bridging course can help you meet the admission requirements for an undergraduate degree.

-A quiet place to lay down and get some sun on campus.
+A quiet place to lay down and get some sun on our Perth campus.
 If you pick the right day there are bean bags all over the lawn to give you a comfortable seat.

 Cafe Kadjininy - ‘Café Kadj’

-The Guild café located in the Library – a great spot to catch up with friends, get your caffeine hit or study!
+The Guild café located in the Library – a great spot to catch up with friends, get your caffeine hit or do some study!

 The day when a university finalises your enrolment.
 Withdrawing after a census date is likely to incur fees or a debt (if you’re on a HELP loan).

-Also called double degrees, double degrees allow you to complete the requirements for two different degrees, for example a Bachelor of Science and a Bachelor of Arts.
+Also called a double degree, a combined degree allow you to complete the requirements for two different degrees, for example a Bachelor of Science and a Bachelor of Arts.

 Numerical value attached to each unit.
 You need to complete a certain amount of credit points to finish your degree.

 If you need to take some time away from uni while having your placement guaranteed.
 This can happen when you start your degree, to allow you to take a gap year, travel or work to save money.